Sensitivity of top-of-the-mountain fluorescence telescope system for astrophysical neutrino flux above 10 PeV: Discussion

-Observations of the UEAS through the fluorescence emission provide a calorimetric measurements of the energy of the particles initiating the shower, because the fluorescence yield is directly proportional to the energy deposition of the shower particles in the air.
+Observations of the UEAS through the fluorescence emission provide a calorimetric measurements of the energy of the shower, because the fluorescence yield is directly proportional to the energy deposition of the shower particles in the air.
 With sufficient signal statistics of $S \gtrsim 100$ photoelectrons, the energy resolution of such measurements could be as good as $\lesssim S^{-1/2}\sim 10\%$ (without account of systematic effects).
 Tau leptons with energies below $10^{17}$~eV decay before they loose energy on interactions with the medium.
-Because of this, the fluorescence detection modes could provide good energy resolution on event-by-event basis in the energy range below $10^{17}$~eV \cite{chant}.
+Because of this, the fluorescence detection modes could serve as a proxy for the $\tau$ lepton and hence to the primary neutrino energy in the energy range below $10^{17}$~eV, as illustrated by Fig. \ref{fig:E_resolution}.
+In this energy range the energy resolution of the top-of-the-mountain fluorescence telescope system (half-decade in energy) is mostly limited by the kinematics of the $\tau$ lepton decay.
 At higher energies, tau leptons suffer from energy loss and emerge from the ground with energy reduced by unknown fraction.
-This limits the energy resolution in the energy range above $10^{17}$~eV.
+This limits the energy resolution.
 The situation in this case is similar to the case of neutrino detection in the through-going muon track channel in IceCube.
 Information on the primary neutrino spectrum could be obtained only via statistical analysis of a large number of events.

-The top-of-the-mountain setup allows to combine good energy resolution below $10^{17}$~eV with good angular resolution $\lesssim 1^\circ$.
-The direction of a shower image spanning 50 pixels in the camera could be reconstructed with down to $\delta\theta=1/50\simeq 1^\circ$ precision, which is comparable to the angular resolution of the water / ice Cherenkov detectors IceCube and km3net in the through-going muon track detection channels \cite{icecube_gen2,km3net}.
+The top-of-the-mountain setup allows also to achieve good angular resolution $\lesssim 1^\circ$.
+The direction of a shower image spanning 50 pixels in the camera could be reconstructed with down to $\delta\theta=1/50\simeq 1^\circ$ precision, which is comparable to the angular resolution of the water / ice Cherenkov detectors IceCube and Km3NET in the through-going muon track detection channels \cite{icecube_gen2,km3net}.